tigoe/DMX-Examples/docs/dmx-intro.md

 ![Figure 7.
 Elation Pro Platinum LED moving spotlight.](img/moving-spot-elation.png)

 _Figure 7.
 Elation Pro Platinum LED moving spotlight._

+### A Brief History of Stage Lighting Technology, 1970's to Present

+Stage lights have changed significantly since the 20th century.
+When DMX-512 was designed, most fixtures were incandescent fixtures, typically high-wattage sources, 750 watts or more.
+Each fixture generally only had one channel of lighting control.
+If you wanted to color the light, you put a color filter in front of the light.
+If you wanted to move the light, you positioned a technician with a communications headset next to the light.
+It was highly unusual to have more than 512 lights in a single light plot; typical stage shows might have between 12 and 300.
+All the DMX control lines could go to one central place, where the dimmers were, and power to the fixtures was broken out from the dimmers.

+In the 80's and 90's, that started to change.
+Color scrollers and moving lights were introduced.
+A [color scroller](https://en.wikipedia.org/wiki/Color_scroller) is a motor with two spindles that scroll a series of different filters past the lens of the fixture.
+[Moving head spotlights](https://www.stagelightingstore.com/842084-LED-Moving-Head-Spots_2) are mounted on a yoke with motors in the base and the side of the yoke, so the spotlight can be moved remotely.
+Moving mirror spotlights have a mirror that moves in two dimensions rather than moving the whole unit.
+See this page on [stage lighting for students](http://www.stagelightingprimer.com/index.html?slfs-fixtures.html&2) for pictures.
+These fixture add-ons are controllable via DMX-512 as well.

+The addition of these new accessories meant that instead of having one central point for the DMX-512 control lines to end, you had to run control to the lights themselves as well.
+It also meant that you needed a lot more channels of control.
+A fixture that formerly only needed one channel of control for intensity might now need intensity, pan, tilt, zoom, color, focus, gobo control, and more.
+With the addition of LED fixtures, multiple channels of color control were introduced as well.
+512 channels was no longer enough.
+That's why, in modern lighting systems where DMX is used, the channels are broken out into DMX universes, or groups of 512 channels.

+Most DMX-controlled LED fixtures that don't need a separate dimming rack.
+These fixtures are usually daisy-chained, just like the racks used to be, so that the controller at the beginning of the chain can control all the fixtures.

 ### What do DMX connectors look like?